HariPaladugu/reward-points-api/README.md

 Clone the repository and run the below commands.

-mvn clean install
+--mvn clean install
-Run as Java application
+--Run as Java application